aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 ![repair-cost-visitor](/visitor/repair-cost-visitor.png#center)

-As we can see, we invoke the `accept` method of our car **instance**, passing in the visitor we want our car instance(/object) to interact with.
+We see that we invoke the `accept` method of our car **instance**, passing in the desired visitor we want our car instance to interact with.
 If we want to know the purchase price, we pass in the `purchaseVisitor` & if we want to know the repair cost, we pass in the `repairCostVisitor`.

 If we were to make a new method, we never have to touch those classes, instead make a new visitor and just plug that in inside the `accept` function.
-See how easy it is to add/remove new methods!
+See how easy it is to add/remove new methods.
+Neat!

 **This is the Visitor design pattern.** Again, you can find the code for this blog [here](https://www.github.com/aayushmau5/visitor-pattern).